All Collections

 The breeding percentage is calculated using the animals you opened with at the start of the financial year that produce offspring such as MA ewes, 2ths, and ewe hoggets.

 If you want to override the system-generated percentages, for example, you might buy or sell in-lambs ewes part way through the year.
-Use the Milking/Breeding animals field to enter your own tallies for an accurate lambing percentage.
+Use the Milking/Breeding animals field to enter your tallies for an accurate lambing percentage.

 Effective Hectare Adjustments: